mehulagg/gitlab/doc/subscriptions/index.md

 1. Edit the company details.
 1. Click **Save changes**.

+### See your billable users list

+To see a list of your billable users on your GitLab group page navigate to your group **settings** then click on **billing**; this page will provide information about your plan subscription and occupying seats for your group which is the list of billable users for that particular group.

 ### Change your payment method

 Purchases in the Customers Portal require a credit card on record as a payment method.
 You can add